The Broken Food System of America

 Dehydrating & Freeze Drying: This option is great for many different things including herbs, vegetables, beans, fruits, etc. Freeze dryers are expensive; however, using this will retain more nutrients in the food.
 This option removes most of the moisture within the food.
 This extends the shelf life of the food and stops the growth of bacteria or fungus.

 Fermenting: This is a process allowing natural microorganisms, in an anaerobic environment, to preserve perishable foods.
-Creating the proper conditions for the fermentation process allows good microbes to grow and does NOT allow harmful microorganisms to grow.
+Creating the proper conditions for the fermentation process helps good microbes to grow.
+It prevents harmful microorganisms from growing.
 Fermenting food also can make it easier to digest.

 Pickling: The pickling process involves adding an acidic mixture to foods and allowing them to sit.
 The texture and flavor of the food may remain largely unchanged depending on what you are wanting to be pickled.